 The Samaritan Senate complained to Pilate’s superior, the Roman legate of Syria, who ordered Pilate to return to Rome to answer the charges against him.
 However, Emperor Tiberius died before Pilate reached Rome.
 Whether he was tried by Emperor Caligula, we do not know.
 Nor do we know what ultimately happened to him.

 Perhaps he was banished to Gaul.
 Some medieval legends have his restless corpse, accompanied by squadrons of demons, disrupting localities of France and Switzerland, causing storms, earthquakes, and other havoc.
 A later tradition I came upon while traveling through Switzerland claims that he was ultimately buried in a mountain lake, still called Pilatus (pilatus or “cloud capped,”) overlooking Lucerne.
 Each Good Friday the body is said to reemerge from the waters and wash its hands.

 The early church father Tertullian claimed that Pilate “was a Christian in his conscience”, and the Greek Orthodox church canonized his wife, while the Ethiopian church even recognizes a St. Pilate and St. Procula’s Day on June 25.
 Saint or sinner, Pilate probably spent the rest of his days as a retired government official, a pensioned Roman magistrate emeritus, enjoying a less than sensational fate.

-The Sadducees did not proselytize as did the Pharisees, and as they only drew their membership from the aristocracy and the high priesthood, their party did not survive the destruction of Jerusalem in A.D.
+The Sadducees did not proselytize as did the Pharisees, and as they only drew their membership from the aristocracy and the high priesthood, their party did not survive the destruction of the Temple in A.D.
 70.